Why Strategy Fails When Structure Cannot Carry It

 The Architectural Lens

-Before asking whether strategy is strong, ask:
+Before asking whether the strategy is strong, ask whether the business is designed to carry it.

 • Is authority clear?